Hajarampatel/SimpleGrow/README.md

     - Endpoint: `/register`
     - Method: POST
-    - Description: Register with a username and password.
+    - Description: Requires `username` and `password`  in body to verify the user.
 Includes validation.

 2. **Login**

     - Endpoint: `/login`
     - Method: POST
-    - Description: Login with a username and password.
-Returns a JWT token with a time limit of 1 hour.
+    - Description:  Requires `username` and `password`  in body to verify the user and returns a JWT token with a time limit of 1 hour.

 3. **Movie List**

     - Endpoint: `/movielist`
     - Method: GET
-    - Description: Requires `Authorization` token to verify the user and returns a list of movie data with a limit of 20.
+    - Description: Requires `Authorization` token in Header to verify the user and returns a list of movie data with a limit of 20.
 For the next page, mention the page number in parameters (`?page=2`).

 4. **Movie Ratings**